ReallySecureShell/Simple_Encryption_Setup/README.md

 ## Description

-This script adds a basic encryption setup to your system <b>without losing data</b>.
+This script uses cryptsetup to add encryption to all partitions defined in your /etc/fstab <b>without losing data</b>.

 * <a href="#10-download">1.0: Download</a>
 * <a href="#20-pre-setup">2.0: Pre-Setup</a>